Your money-making expert. Financial journalist, TV and radio personality.

 Firstly – and we mean this most sincerely – you should get Jasmine’s investment opus Beat the Banks which is aimed at the complete investment novice.
 It shows you how to approach investing, what to look out for, how to divide your money into different assets and what are the best types of products to invest in.

 When it comes to trading per se, there are LOADS of books on how to trade in individual shares.
-To start yourself off, take a look at Yahoo Finance’s eleven must read books for beginner traders.
+To start yourself off, take a look at this list of the best books for new investors.

 5. Several of the investment trading courses have mixed reputations